Insality/druid/docs_md/02-creating_custom_components.md

 # Creating Custom Components

+# Deprecated
+Custom compomnents from 1.1 release are deprecated.
+Now we have a new way to create custom components - widgets.

+Custom components are will exists for more system things like basic components.
+You don't have to migrate to widgets.

+Read more about widgets in [widgets.md](widgets.md)

 ## Overview

 Druid offers the flexibility to create custom components that contain your own logic, as well as other Druid basic components or custom components.
 While Druid provides a set of predefined components like buttons and scrolls, it goes beyond that and provides a way to handle all your GUI elements in a more abstract manner.
 Custom components are a powerful way to separate logic and create higher levels of abstraction in your code.